 Training intensity is a continuum, not clearly defined zones.
-There is more than just easy, threshold, and VO2max paces.
+There are more than just easy, threshold, and VO2max paces.
 You can train at intensities between these common zones.
 Critical velocity is one of these “in-between” intensities.
 The effort is harder than threshold training but not as challenging as VO2max.
 Because of this “somewhat hard” effort, critical velocity is an ideal training intensity for most runners at most points of training.

 Critical velocity as a training intensity was popularized by Tom Schwartz, following his success in implementing CV training into his coaching of collegiate athletes.
 Schwartz refined the practice, but it is present in plenty of coaching theory.
 Renowned coaches including Greg McMillan and Jack Daniels refer to workouts that target critical velocity as cruise intervals.